d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         directories containing SWI-Prolog `pack.pl' package definitions
         as root project directories.

-  Add command line arguments handling for Prolog flags
-        `sweep' should make it easy to specify Prolog initialization arguments (see [Prolog initialization and cleanup]) already in the Emacs command line invocation.
-One way to achieve that would be to extend `command-line-functions' with a custom command line arguments handler.

   Extend the provided Elisp-Prolog interface
         Currently, the Elisp interface that `sweep' provides for querying Prolog only allows calling directly to predicates of